Lattice models with subsystem/weak non-invertible symmetry-protected topological order

 Starting from a $\ztwothree$ symmetric model, we apply the KT transformation to it.
 The resulting model is invariant under (\ref{map_of_zzxzz_gauging}), coming from the fact that the original Hamiltonian is invariant under (\ref{action_of_VCZ}).
 The model has a symmetry generated by $U_p$ and $\Uhat_{\phat}$, where $p$ and $\phat$ satisfy conditions (\ref{pcond}) and (\ref{phatcond}), respectively, along with the non-invertible operator $\Dee$.
 The operator algebra, as discussed in \cite{Gorantla:2024ocs}, is given by

 where $\mathrm{C}$ is a condensation operator which projects onto the subspace with the constraint $U_p = \Uhat_{\phat} = 1$\footnote{The overall factor can be determined via a careful computation using ZX-calculus\cite{Gorantla:2024ocs}.
 We are sloppy about that here and only use the fact that it is nonzero.}.
-In the case of $\cub{1,0,1}$, the symmetry is described by the fusion category $\repde$\cite{Seifnashri:2024dsd}.
+In the case of $\cub{1,0,1}$, the symmetry is described by the fusion category $\repde$\footnote{In this paper, we use the convention that $\Deight$ denotes the dihedral group of order 8.}\cite{Seifnashri:2024dsd}.
 For $\cub{2,0,1}$, the models possess the fusion 2-category symmetry $2\text{-Rep}((\mathbb{Z}_2^{(1)}\times \mathbb{Z}_2^{(1)})\rtimes \mathbb{Z}_{2}^{(0)})$ \cite{Choi:2024rjm}.
 The cases of $\cub{2,0,2}$ and $\cub{3,0,2}$ are constructed in \cite{Ebisu:2024lie}, where the symmetry becomes subsystem non-invertible symmetry.
 In general, we refer to such non-invertible symmetries as \repdelike symmetries.
 In turn, if we apply the KT transformation to a system with \repdelike symmetry, then we obtain a model with $\ztwoV\times\ztwodualV\times\ztwoCZ$ symmetry reviewed in Section \ref{Section_of_Ztwothree}. \paragraph{Cluster models} Given a (bipartite) graph, the associated cluster model given by

 It has \repdelike non-invertible symmetry\cite{Seifnashri:2024dsd} when the graph is bipartite.
 It is also known to be a nontrivial $\ztwoV \times \ztwodualV$ SPT in the case of $\cub{1,0,1}$.
 The cluster model as an SPT can be generalized to higher-form symmetries\footnote{$(d+1)$-dimensional lattice models for SPTs protected by higher-form symmetries are first constructed in \cite{Yoshida:2015cia} on $(d+1)$-colorable graphs.}.
 The cluster model for $\cub{3,1,2}$ is known as the Raussendorf-Bravyi-Harrington (RBH) model\cite{Raussendorf:2005dmx}, which is in a nontrivial SPT phase protected by $\mathbb{Z}_2 \times \mathbb{Z}_2$ 1-form symmetry. \cite{Sukeno:2022pmx} proposes the cluster states for $\cub{d,p,p+1}$ as a nontrivial SPT protected by $\mathbb{Z}_2$ $p$-form symmetry and $\mathbb{Z}_2$ $(d-p-1)$-form symmetry.
 A generalization to subsystem symmetry for $\cub{2,0,2}$ and $\cub{3,0,3}$ is discussed in \cite{You:2018oai}.